joniniemela/joniniemela/README.md

 - REST API development
 - UI/UX Development and other user-related enhancements

-I have experience on several languages:
-- HTML
-- CSS
-- JS (Typescript)
-- Python
-- Lua
-- C#
-- SQL

-My main principle is writing code that is clean, scalable and efficient.

 I am also experienced in deployment and infrastructure management with several different environments:
 - Microsoft 365 / Azure
 - Google Cloud Platform